MuriloFP/LightRAG/docs/memory_bank/implementation_roadmap.md

 ## Progress Update (Current Date)

-We have successfully completed Phase 1 of the implementation roadmap, focusing on document insertion capabilities.
+We have successfully completed Phase 1 and Phase 2 of the implementation roadmap, focusing on document insertion capabilities and query functionality.
 The following key achievements have been made:

+### Phase 1 Achievements:
-1. Implemented the core SuperLightRAG struct with all necessary fields and initialization methods
+1. ✅ Implemented the core SuperLightRAG struct with all necessary fields and initialization methods
-2. Developed a robust document insertion API with support for:
+2. ✅ Developed a robust document insertion API with support for:
    - Single document insertion
    - Batch document insertion with parallel processing
    - Custom chunk insertion
-3. Integrated all storage components (KV, Vector, Graph) for document processing
+3. ✅ Integrated all storage components (KV, Vector, Graph) for document processing
-4. Added comprehensive logging throughout the codebase for better debugging
+4. ✅ Added comprehensive logging throughout the codebase for better debugging
-5. Implemented and fixed tests for document insertion functionality
+5. ✅ Implemented and fixed tests for document insertion functionality

+### Phase 2 Achievements:
+1. ✅ Implemented comprehensive query functionality with multiple modes:
+   - Basic query method with LLM integration
+   - Streaming query support for real-time responses
+   - Context-only retrieval for direct access to relevant chunks
+   - Context with relevance scores for advanced applications
+2. ✅ Added support for keyword-based querying to enhance retrieval quality
+3. ✅ Implemented proper embedding generation for queries
+4. ✅ Created test cases for query functionality and fixed issues
+5. ✅ Ensured proper integration between query processors, vector storage, and LLM providers

-Next steps will focus on Phase 2: implementing the querying functionality, including basic query methods, streaming support, and context retrieval mechanisms.
+Next steps will focus on Phase 3: implementing advanced features including custom knowledge graph insertion, enhanced entity extraction, and graph visualization capabilities.